Logo of the The Poor Swiss

 Deposits and withdrawals

-You can only deposit money in CHF, like with most Robo-advisors.
+You can only deposit money in CHF, like with most robo-advisors.
 And you need to deposit money from an account in your name for security reasons.

 I say this in every review: investing fees are very important.
 If you are a long-term investor, you need to minimize fees.
 This is especially true if you are a passive index investor, where fees are the best lever at your disposal to increase your returns in the long term.